IAm-RoyAnirban/Salesforce-Files-System/README.md

 This repository is designed for developers and Salesforce admins who want to:

 - **Understand relationships** between the `ContentDocument`, `ContentVersion`, and `ContentDocumentLink` objects: their fields, usage, and purpose.
-- Learn **Apex trigger-based scenarios** using SOQL queries to handle file uploads, updates, deletions, and record associations.
+- Learn **Apex trigger-based scenarios** for handling file uploads, updates, deletions, and record associations.
 - Explore **real-world use cases**, including:
+  - SOQL queries for retrieving records across various scenarios.
   - Querying all related files and their versions for any record using Flows.
-  - Previewing files in a data table.
+  - Previewing files and their versions in a data table.
   - Generating **secure, shareable links** with optional expiration dates and passwords for external access.

 ---